WENS (TV): Early years

 WENS began broadcasting a test pattern on August 24, 1953.
 After replacing several defective parts, and with hours to spare, the station made its air date deadline of August 29 in time to carry a Pirates baseball game from Forbes Field.
-It was second behind WKJF-TV channel 53 in what was considered a race to sign on.
-The baseball telecast was one of four slated in the remainder of the 1953 season and the first-ever telecast of a Pirates game in Pittsburgh.
+It was the second UHF outlet behind WKJF-TV (channel 53), which began at the start of the month.
+The baseball telecast was one of four slated in the remainder of the 1953 season and the first-ever telecast of a Pirates game played in Pittsburgh.
 With WKJF-TV and WENS having broken WDTV's monopoly on television in Pittsburgh, channel 16 initially boasted of sponsor interest and market impact "beyond expectations" and sold almost all of its advertising time.
+In October 1953, Telecasting Company of Pittsburgh was restructured as Telecasting, Inc., in order to bring in new stockholders.

 WENS initially maintained studios at the Ivory Avenue transmitter site, but by the end of the year, work was under way on full facilities costing $400,000 at a site on Mt.
 Troy Avenue.
-Despite opening them in 1954, financial considerations prompted the station to instead increase its use of network programs, having added some NBC shows as a result of WKJF-TV's closure.
+In spite of building the studios, financial considerations prompted the station to instead increase its use of network programs.
+Some NBC shows were among them after WKJF-TV closed in July 1954.
 The station began facing difficulties common to other UHF broadcasters of the time and was unable to secure a local sponsor for Kukla, Fran and Ollie when that show was dropped by WDTV for Captain Video, a production of its owner, the DuMont Television Network.
-When the Duquesne Dukes men's basketball team made the National Invitation Tournament in 1955, the station secured an exclusive on the tournament over the petitions of the advertising agency who wanted it cleared on channel 2 (now KDKA-TV) as well, only to be completely unable to sign up sponsors and have to surrender the games to the VHF outlet.
+When the Duquesne Dukes men's basketball team made the National Invitation Tournament in 1955, the station secured an exclusive on the tournament over the petitions of the advertising agency who wanted it cleared on channel 2 (now KDKA-TV) as well, only to be completely unable to sign up sponsors and have to surrender the games to KDKA-TV.